miles-no/gather-your-party-with-svelte/workshop-tasks.md

 #### Intro

 One of the main qualities of components is its ability to pass data in and out.
-In Svelte one method to accomplish this is by exposing [props](https://svelte.dev/tutorial/declaring-props) and using [bindings](https://svelte.dev/tutorial/text-inputs), which is the 2-way binding for Svelte.
+In Svelte, one way to accomplish this is by exposing [props](https://svelte.dev/tutorial/declaring-props) and using [bindings](https://svelte.dev/tutorial/text-inputs), which is the two-way binding for Svelte.

 #### Files